 This reference architecture explains CompanyA’s plan to protect contractor and temp worker access to its data and apps.

 CompanyA wishes to enable all contractors and temp workers to work from home and remote locations.
 Although some contractors and temp workers currently have VPN access to web and SaaS apps, CompanyA has identified several security challenges that prevent a company-wide deployment.
 Therefore, CompanyA is implementing a VPN-less approach.

 CompanyA must mitigate security threats against apps and the data in transit to, in use on, and at rest on the endpoint.
 After careful consideration of its security and IT requirements, CompanyA has decided to implement a managed endpoint deployment model for both contract and temp workers.
 Since contractors and temp workers will be accessing sensitive apps and data, they will be provisioned a managed company endpoint requiring additional security measures.
 CompanyA’s security policy requires that managed endpoints have security software agents installed to be granted access to company resources.

 CompanyA has begun a threefold initiative to protect corporate resources accessed by contractor and temp worker endpoints.
 To be successful, CompanyA defined a list of success criteria for the initiative.
 These criteria form the basis for the overarching design.

 CompanyA must protect contractor and temp worker access to their work environment.
 The company must create a safe mode of access to all apps and data that is seamless.
 Access must be secure, simple, and flexible to work from any location.

-CompanyA has decided its security strategy is to move away from a traditional “castle and moat” approach to access and security.
-It is taking a Zero Trust approach instead of using a conventional appliance-based solution like a VPN that assumes contractors and temp workers are trusted.
+CompanyA has decided its security strategy to move away from a traditional “castle and moat” approach to access and security.
+It is taking a Zero Trust approach instead of a conventional appliance-based solution like a VPN that assumes contractors and temp workers are trusted.